 Step 1: Observe Your Loved One

 Before using the PAINAD scale, you must observe your loved one for five minutes.
-During this time, look for behaviors that might indicate or pain.
+During this time, look for behaviors that might indicate discomfort or pain.
 These behaviors include:

 • Facial expressions: Look for frowning, grimacing, or other signs of distress on your loved one’s face.